 Section 1.
 Authority.
 The Association shall be operated under the authority delegated by the Youth Board of Directors to its Executive Board.
 The Executive Board shall have general supervision of the affairs of PHBA-Y and its officers in the performance of their duties and implement policies established by the Youth Board of Directors.
 The Executive Board may, between Board of Directors' Meetings, act in place of and for the Youth Board of Directors and the Association.
 Actions taken by the Executive Board must be reported to the Youth Board of Directors and be ratified by the Youth Board of Directors at its next meeting.
-All powers of the Youth Board of Directors, except those items that are not specifically reserved for the Youth Board of Directors in the Bylaws are vested in the Executive Board.
+All powers of the Youth Board of Directors in the Bylaws are vested in the Executive Board.